|UCAS code||Typical offer||Length|

 In the second year (Stage 2), you take the Museology & Curatorship module which includes sessions with curators and museum educators in local institutions.
 You also choose four seminar modules, taught by our staff in seminar groups of no more than fifteen students.

-Hepworth Gallery visit with Dr Michael White
+Hepworth Gallery visit with Prof Michael White

 Building on Stage 1 and Stage 2, in your third year (Stage 3) you choose two more special subject modules, each taught by one of the world’s leading experts in that particular field.